-Requirement Response Comments Action

-Have there been any updates to the Select one.

-college's policy of nondiscrimination

-adopted by the governing board?
+Requirement Response Comments Action Have there been any updates to the Yes Updates have been No further action is college's policy of nondiscrimination made. required at this time. adopted by the governing board?
 If yes, applicable updates provided?
-Select one.

-Have there been any updates to the Select one.

-procedures utilized to notify staff,

-students, applicants for employment

-and admission, collective bargaining

-units and the general public of this

-policy?
+Yes N/A N/A Have there been any updates to the Yes Updates have been No further action is procedures utilized to notify staff, made. required at this time. students, applicants for employment and admission, collective bargaining units and the general public of this policy?
+Vaa N1/A N1/A If yes, applicable updates provided?
+Yes N/A N/A Have there been any updates to No No updates have No further action is person(s) designated to coordinate been made. required at this time. the college's compliance with section 1000.05, F.S.; Rules 6A-19.009010, F.A.C.; Title IX; Section 504; or Title II?
 If yes, applicable updates provided?
-Select one.

-Have there been any updates to Select one.

-person(s) designated to coordinate the

-college's compliance with section

-1000.05, F.S.; Rules 6A-19.009010,

-F.A.C.; Title IX; Section 504; or Title II?
+N/A N/A N/A Have there been any updates to the Yes Updates have been No further action is college's grievance or complaint made. required at this time. procedures for use by students, applicants and employees who allege discrimination?
 If yes, applicable updates provided?
-Select one.

-Have there been any updates to the Select one.

-college's grievance or complaint

-procedures for use by students,

-applicants and employees who allege

-discrimination?

-If yes, applicable updates provided?
-Select one.

-Grievance procedures should address - - -

-the following at a minimum as required

-under Rule 6A-19.010(h), F.A.C.

-Notifications of these procedures Select one.

-are placed in prominent and

-common information sources.

-Procedure(s) are designed to Select one.

-encourage prompt and equitable

-resolution of student, employee

-and applicant complaints, but do

-not prohibit individuals from
+Yes N/A N/A Grievance procedures should address South Florida South Florida State No further action is the following at a minimum as State College College's response required at this time. required under Rule 6A-19.010(h), is meeting supports this F.A.C. requirement.